jaaniles/lovecalc/README.md

 # Audiovisuaali Next.JS Boilerplate

+Next.js boilerplate with React 17, emotion, react-query and typescript

 ## PLEASE READ / INITIAL SETUP

 #### ENSURE YOU HAVE THE FOLLOWING

 - Node 15
-- Typescript ^4.1.2 (Projact has this dependency)
+- Typescript ^4.1.2 (Projact has this dependency) for React 17
-- Use Typescript in this project (bottom right and change typescript version to the one in this project)
+- Use Typescript of this project (bottom right and change typescript version to the one in this project)
 - Read section `Developing project` below

 ## Developing project